 Custom apps were once a luxury for organizations that could afford a staff of developers.
 But people have come to expect apps for everything.
 And while today’s mobile apps are capable of far more functionality, they’re also much easier to create.
 When Apple launched the first App Store in 2008, there were only 552 apps.
 Now there are more than five million apps available across multiple app stores.
-In 2017, more than 500 million apps were downloaded every day.
+In 2019, 204 billion apps were downloaded worldwide.

 If your church is thinking about joining the mobile revolution, there are some things you’ll want to know first.
 In this guide, we’ll walk you through everything your church needs to get up and running.

 Here’s what we’re going to cover: